cadonuno/veracode-reporting-api-bulk-import/README.md

 The reporting API returns all records modified during a time period, therefore, the implementation of this script is usually done in 2 steps:
 - Run it once with a start date before your first scan.
   - Save this to an internal system.
-  - Set the following fields as your Primary Key:
+  - Depending on the import type, set the following Primary Key:
+    - Findings (default):
       - app_id
       - flaw_id (will be null for SCA findings)
       - cve_id (will be null for SAST findings)
       - component_id (will be null for SAST findings)
+    - Scans and Deleted Scans:
+      - app_id
+      - build_id
 - Set up a recurring job to run this script every day/month/week, setting start date to the last time the script was run.
   - Save this on top of the previous results, overriding records if the Primary key matches.